+There has been a lot of social media hype around ISR (Infant Survival Resources).
+At World Wide Swim School, people always ask for our point of view on this technique, particularly its validity for water safety and drowning prevention.
 Our position is clear.
-Swimming lessons that allow babies and young children to cry or become distressed while learning to swim must not be tolerated.
+Swimming lessons that allow babies and children to cry or distress while learning to swim must not be tolerated.
 Learning to swim must be a positive experience for both parent and child.
-The child’s early learning experiences will mould their ideas, attitudes and behaviours around water.
+The child’s early learning experiences will mold their ideas, attitudes and behaviours around water.

 We want to instill in children a love for and respect of the water as they learn their capabilities and limitations.
 In addition, we do not want them to be fearful, scared or unwilling to participate in water play.
 Similarly, we do whatever we can to avoid them from feeling traumatised during their swimming lessons.